 I had been looking for a chocolate pudding fruit for some time.
 When I did find it, I picked a firm green one in hopes that it would ripen; it was not meant to be.
 The fruit stayed hard and inedible.
 If you’ve tried to taste unripe black sapote, skip it, it is very bitter. … Read moreEureka – Tasting a chocolate pudding fruit (Black Sapote) – all the taste of chocolate without the added sugar

 Kumquats (meaning golden tangerine from Cantonese) is one of the hardiest citrus fruits know.
 The unique aspect of kumquats is that you can eat the entire fruit, skin and all – no peeling required.
 See larger image Melissa’s Fresh Kumquats, (2 lb) (Misc.)
-List Price: Price Not Listed New From: 0 Out of Stock Used … Read moreKumquats – The no-need-to-peel citrus fruit plus bonus how to grow Kumquats from seed
+List Price: $32.10 USD New From: $37.05 USD In Stock Used from: … Read moreKumquats – The no-need-to-peel citrus fruit plus bonus how to grow Kumquats from seed